HealthEquity Announces Record HSA Sales Outlook, Presentation at J.P. Morgan Healthcare Conference

 - our reliance on the availability and performance of our technology and communications systems;

-- recent and potential future cybersecurity breaches of our technology and communications systems and other data interruptions, including resulting costs and liabilities, reputational damage and loss of business;
+- potential future cybersecurity breaches of our technology and communications systems and other data interruptions, including resulting costs and liabilities, reputational damage and loss of business;

 - the current uncertain healthcare environment, including changes in healthcare programs and expenditures and related regulations;